Searching for Components

 Group

-The namespace of the component; often the organization that produces it.
+The namespace of the component; is often the organization that produces it.
 Some formats use a different name for this criterion such as

 org